-- Interest income: The interest income earned on our cash, cash equivalents, restricted cash and marketable securities are recorded in our statements of operations. - Loss on sales of marketable securities: The loss on the sales of our marketable securities are recorded in our statements of operations. - Foreign exchange: The functional currency of our subsidiaries in Denmark and Sweden is the Euro.
+- Interest income: The interest income earned on our cash, cash equivalents, restricted cash and marketable securities are recorded in our statements of operations. - Foreign exchange: The functional currency of our subsidiaries in Denmark and Sweden is the Euro.
 Transactions denominated in currencies other than the Euro result in exchange gains and losses that are recorded in our statements of operations.